 “Because people tend to be busy, make sure you always have a reason to meet.
 If you don’t, you can still stay in touch remotely.
 Ask a quick question over email.
 People will feel complimented that you’re viewing them as an expert and will be happy to provide advice.”

 How do you maintain meaningful business relationships?
-Share your experiences in the comments or join the conversation on Twitter.
+Share your experiences on Twitter.